Moon Tree Coast Redwoods

 and logged and stored as accession Lot X.

-Coastal redwood accession log page 2 from IFG, Coastal redwood accession log notes from IFG, Stutts notes on Lot X
+Coast redwood accession log page 2 from IFG, coast redwood accession log notes from IFG, Stutts notes on Lot X

 Lot X transmittal log ).

-all carried by Stuart Roosa on the Apollo 14 flight from 31 January to 9 February 1971.
+packaged, carried by Stuart Roosa on the Apollo 14 flight, and returned to Earth.

 After their return to Earth, many of the seeds were grown in cellulose